 Caller: Do you think I’m going to get arrested?

 Me: I have no idea.
-Those guys are probably just so delighted to have made USD$4000 off of you that they don’t care about you anymore and who knows if the guy in the uniform was a police officer or not and since what they did was almost certainly illegal, I doubt if they ever reported you to anyone, much less border patrol, but I don’t know.
+Those guys are probably just so delighted to have made USD$4000 off you that they don’t care about you any more and who knows if the guy in the uniform was a police officer or not and since what they did was almost certainly illegal, I doubt they ever reported you to anyone, much less to border patrol, but I don’t know.

 Caller: But should I go to China?

 Me: That’s your call.
 We could spend all kinds of effort trying to find out if you are on any police or border lists or not, but no matter what we do we’ll almost certainly never know for sure.